Vienna Summit: The Bay of Pigs Invasion

 The American-facilitated Bay of Pigs Invasion of April 1961 also rocked Khrushchev and Kennedy's relationship.
 On April 18, 1961, Khrushchev sent Kennedy a telegram that said, "Mr. President, I send you this message in an hour of alarm, fraught with danger for the peace of the whole world.
 Armed aggression has begun against Cuba."
 Kennedy countered by saying that the Americans were merely helping support the "100,000 Cubans" attempting to "[resist] the Castro dictatorship."
 He claimed that the Americans fought on the side of freedom and Cuban self-determination.

 Kennedy knew that the Cuban invasion sparked controversy.
 Therefore, Kennedy felt it crucial to meet with Khrushchev as soon as possible.
-He hoped that open channels of communication could remedy some of the conflict between the U.S. and the USSR.
+He hoped that open channels of communication could remedy some of the conflict between the US and the USSR.
 Khrushchev and Kennedy met in Vienna on June 4, 1961.

 Discussions

 Khrushchev and Kennedy devoted a significant amount of time at the Vienna Summit to discussing the Berlin Crisis.
-Khrushchev opened the conversation by expressing the Soviet perspective that a united Germany "[constituted] a threat of World War III."
+Khrushchev opened the conversation by expressing the Soviet perspective that a united Germany could lead to another World War.
 He pointed to the fact that Germany began World War II.
 Only 15 years after the end of that war, Germany again posed a "military threat" as a member of NATO.
 Khrushchev explained that the USSR desired to sign a separate peace treaty with East Germany.
 Such a treaty, he argued, "would not prejudice the interests of the U.S., the UK, or France."
 He told Kennedy that if the United States failed to support a peace treaty, the Soviet Union would sign the peace treaty unilaterally.

 Kennedy replied that American forces occupied Berlin "by contractual rights" rather than by the agreement of East Germans.
-Kennedy understood the Soviet perspective but feared that if the U.S. removed its troops from Berlin, "no one would have any confidence in U.S. commitments and pledges."
-Kennedy insisted that the U.S. maintain its position in Berlin for strategic purposes.
+Kennedy understood the Soviet perspective but feared that if the US removed its troops from Berlin, "no one would have any confidence in U.S. commitments and pledges."
+Kennedy insisted that the US maintain its position in Berlin for strategic purposes.
 Although Kennedy argued that the current balance of power in Germany was effective, Khrushchev said that "no force in the world would prevent the USSR from signing a peace treaty."